CDCgov/phdi/README.md

 ## Additional Acknowledgments

-We mapped the rootnames of the DIBBs database to nicknames produced by the aggregation and synthesis of open source work from a number of projects.
+We mapped the rootnames of the PHDI database to nicknames produced by the aggregation and synthesis of open source work from a number of projects.
 While we do not employ the packages and wrappers used by the various projects (merely their open source data), we wish to give credit to their various works building collections of nickname mappings.
 These projects are:

 * [Secure Enterprise Master Patient Index](https://github.com/MrCsabaToth/SOEMPI), based on OpenEMPI, conducted by Vanderbilt University
 * [Curated Nicknames](https://github.com/carltonnorthern/nicknames), scraped from genealogy webpages and run by Old Dominion University Web Science and Digital Libraries Research Group